ricsanfre/pi-cluster/documentation/node.md

   - then creates a new partition starting 30GiB into the disk filling the rest of the disk (-n=0:10G:0 option)
   - And labels it as an LVM partition (-t option)

+For `node1-node4` the partition created in boot time using most of the disk space (reserving just 30GB for the root filesystem),`/dev/sda2`, is added to a LVM Volume Group and create a unique Logical Volume which is formatted (ext4) and mounted as `/storage`.

+LVM partition and formatting tasks have been automated with Ansible developing the ansible role: **ricsanfre.storage** for managing LVM.

+Specific `node1-node4` ansible variables to be used by this role are stored in [`vars/dedicated_disks/local_storage.yml`](../ansible/vars/dedicated_disks/local_storage.yml)

 ## Network Configuration

 Only ethernet interface (eth0) will be used connected to the lan switch.
 Interface will be configured through  DHCP using `gateway` DHCP server.